-Diwali, the West Indian and South Asian festival of lights, is a five-day festival that celebrates the triumph of light over darkness, good over evil, and knowledge over ignorance.
-The tradition is celebrated in Hindu, Buddhist, Jain and Sikh communities of South Asia and the Diaspora.
+Diwali NYC, the South Asian and West Indian festival of lights, is a five-day festival that celebrates the triumph of light over darkness, good over evil, and knowledge over ignorance.

 Diwali falls on the 15th day of Kartik, the holiest month in the Hindu lunar calendar.
 The date varies every year with the cycles of the moon.

-Diwali is Latin through the Caribbean.
+Diwali is Latin through the Caribbean, which is far more diverse than most of us understand.
 Caribbean countries went through layers of colonization.
-After abolition, British colonies brought over half a million indentured servants from South Asia to work in the Caribbean sugar cane plantations.
+After abolition, British colonizers brought over half a million indentured servants from South Asia to work on sugar cane plantations, especially in the West Indies (Lesser Antilles).

 The big idea is the “victory of light over darkness, good over evil and knowledge over ignorance.”
-It’s also Hindu New Year, so that is celebrated as well.
+It’s also Hindu New Year, so that may be celebrated as well.

 The festival normally lasts four or five days.
 Each day has a different focus.